 Use tools like Microsoft Excel to organize the data and make for easy modeling with @RISK.

-Using RISK software, begin by constructing a basic probabilistic model.
+Using @RISK, begin by constructing a basic probabilistic model.
 Start with team-to-team inputs and use historical trends to create a baseline.
 Avoid overcomplicating the model, as excessive variables can increase variance and reduce accuracy.

 For each simulation, aim for a confidence level of 80% or higher to minimize the impact of unpredictable variables like human error or mental performance.